 Before arriving at Chicago-Kent, Professor Rosado Marzán practiced union-side labor law in New York and Puerto Rico.

 International and Comparative Labor and Employment Law

-The Importance of Principles: U.S. Labor Law Through a Latin American Lens (Oxford University Press, forthcoming) (with S. Gamonal Contreras).
+Principled Labor Law: U.S. Labor Law Through a Latin American Method (Oxford University Press, forthcoming) (with S. Gamonal Contreras).

 The Labor Judge Unleashed: Rule of Law and Labor Rights in "Neoliberal" Chile, Law and Social Inquiry (forthcoming).

 Organizing the State: The 'New Labor Law' Seen from the Bottom-Up, Berkeley Journal of Employment and Labor Law (forthcoming).